ezzatron/php-error-handler/error-handler-meta.md

 `psr/error-exceptions` and `psr/traditional-errors`.

-- Requiring `psr/error-exceptions` would indicate that the package expects a `PSR-N` conformant error handler to be installed, where `PSR-N` is the PSR number of the error handler specification associated with this meta document.
+- Requiring `psr/error-exceptions` would indicate that the package expects a `PSR-X` conformant error handler to be installed, where `PSR-X` is the PSR number of the error handler specification associated with this meta document.
 - Requiring `psr/traditional-errors` would indicate that the package expects the error handler to behave in the same manner as the built-in PHP handler.